jackwillis/lyco/README.md

 `REDIS_URL` | URL of your Redis instance, e.g. `redis://127.0.0.1:6379`
 `INSTANCE_NAME` | (optional) The name of your instance, e.g. `My Great Organization`

-2. Start the web server with `bundle exec rackup`.

-3. To make use of the auto-reply/forwarding feature, make sure your web server is publicly accessible and using HTTPS.
+2. To make use of the auto-reply/forwarding feature, make sure your web server is publicly accessible and using HTTPS.
 Set your Twilio "Inbound Request Config" setting to `https://` + `<username>` + `:` + `<password>` + `@` + `<host>` + `/echo`.